 Python REST APIs + Flask + Angular CRUD Example

-Here we will see Python REST APIs + Flask + Angular CRUD Example.
-We will use our existing tutorial on Python REST API CRUD Example using Flask and MySQL for server side and we will introduce Angular on UI side.
-So go through it before proceeding further down.
+Here you will see Python REST APIs + Flask + Angular CRUD Example.
+I will use the existing tutorial on Python REST API CRUD Example using Flask and MySQL for server side and I will introduce Angular on UI (user Interface) or front-end side.
+So go through the mentioned tutorial before proceeding further down.

 Recommended reading: